-The Cleveland Cavaliers dropped their fifth straight game on Saturday night.
-They finally played a home game and lost to Dallas by a score of 103 to 95.
+The Cleveland Cavaliers are now 2-7.
+They dropped their fifth straight game on Saturday night when they lost to the Dallas Mavericks, 103-95.

 The Cavs managed to keep it close for much of the game and then battled back and tied it with just about four minutes to play.
 The veteran Mavs responded with seven unanswered points and put away the game.
 Kyrie Irving led the team with 26 points.